 - Yes, a nose job lasts forever.

-- The bone and cartilage and even the skin removed during a reduction rhinoplasty are removed for good, and you may enjoy the new shape and contours of your face for your entire life.
+- The bone and cartilage and even the skin removed during a reduction rhinoplasty are removed for good.

-- The nose will keep growing, though, as this is a normal part of the aging process, although no hump will return, and the general shape of the nose will stay the same as after the rhinoplasty.
+- No hump will return, and the general shape of the nose will stay the same as after the rhinoplasty.

 How does a nose job age?

-- How well your nose job will age depends primarily on the techniques that your surgeon uses, as well as hereditary factors and any trauma to the face you may have suffered.
+- How well your nose job ages depends primarily on the techniques that your surgeon uses, as well as hereditary factors and any trauma to the face you may suffer.

 - In general, a reduction rhinoplasty can weaken the base of the nose, and some collapsing can be seen decades after your initial rhinoplasty.